-Examples of good practice Examples of poor practice Sufficient resources are available to identify 'false positives'.
-After a breach, as well as meeting its formal obligation to notify the Asset Freezing Unit, the firm considers whether it should report the breach to the FSA.6 The firm does not report a breach of the financial sanctions regime to the Asset Freezing Unit: this could be a criminal offence.
-An account is not frozen when a match with the Consolidated List is identified.
-If, as a consequence, funds held, owned or controlled by a designated person are dealt with or made available to the designated person, this could be a criminal offence.
-A lack of resources prevents a firm from adequately analysing matches.
-No audit trail of decisions where potential target matches are judged to be false positives.
+- Sufficient resources are available to identify 'false positives'. - After a breach, as well as meeting its formal obligation to notify the Asset Freezing Unit, the firm considers whether it should report the breach to the FSA.6

+- The firm does not report a breach of the financial sanctions regime to the Asset Freezing Unit: this could be a criminal offence. - An account is not frozen when a match with the Consolidated List is identified.
+If, as a consequence, funds held, owned or controlled by a designated person are dealt with or made available to the designated person, this could be a criminal offence. - A lack of resources prevents a firm from adequately analysing matches. - No audit trail of decisions where potential target matches are judged to be false positives.

 The offence will depend on the sanctions provisions breached.

 The offence will depend on the sanctions provisions breached.